-Steve was consistent in making two sessions of bodyweight resistance training and boxing a week.
+Steve was consistent in making two sessions a week of bodyweight resistance training and boxing.
 Progress was slow but steady, he was able to do full press-ups again and began to feel better.
-At 6’4” tall and around 18 stone Steve was not massively overweight but wanted to drop some.
-After 6 months with me he did my ‘Quick Fix’ diet – dropping nearly a stone in two weeks – which was the kick start that got Steve over his fitness hump and back into clothes that hadn’t fitted.
+At 6’4” tall and around 18 stone Steve was overweight and wanted to drop a few kilos.
+After 6 months with me he did my ‘Quick Fix’ diet – dropping 5kg in two weeks – which was the kick start that got Steve over his fitness hump and back into clothes that hadn’t fitted for years

 A keen cyclist in his youth and now with more time and renewed fitness, Steve got back on his road bike in mid-2013.
 He was soon combining my sessions with three or more sessions per week on the road – typically long cardio work over 2 hours plus.
 Steve rides on average over 150 miles per week and has completed several challenging events including Manchester to London in a day (230 miles) in 2014 and 2015; and seven back-to-back stages of the 2015 Tour de France in Brittany and the Pyrenees.